MISSION

 “Where, after all, do universal rights begin?
 In small places, close to home – so close and so small that they cannot be seen on any maps of the world.
 Yet they are the world of the individual person; the neighborhood he lives in; the school or college he attends; the factory, farm or office where he works.
 Such are the places where every man, woman, and child seeks equal justice, equal opportunity, equal dignity without discrimination.
 Unless these rights have meaning there, they have little meaning anywhere.
 Without concerned citizen action to uphold them close to home, we shall look in vain for progress in the larger world”.
 (Eleanor Roosevelt, “The Great Question,” remarks delivered at the United Nations in New York on March 27, 1958).

-December 10, 1948 The Universal Declaration of Human Rights was adopted and proclaimed by the United Nations General Assembly resolution 217 A (III).
+On December 10, 1948 The Universal Declaration of Human Rights was adopted and proclaimed by the United Nations General Assembly resolution 217 A (III).

 The Drafters: